-Trigonometric functions are also known as a Circular Functions can be simply defined as the functions of an angle of a triangle i.e. the relationship between the angles and sides of a triangle are given by these trig functions.
-The basic trigonometric functions are sine, cosine, tangent, cotangent, secant and cosecant, which are also called trigonometric ratios.
+Trigonometric functions are also known as a Circular Functions can be simply defined as the functions of an angle of a triangle.
+It means that the relationship between the angles and sides of a triangle are given by these trig functions.
+The basic trigonometric functions are sine, cosine, tangent, cotangent, secant and cosecant.
+Also, read trigonometric identities here.

 Also, you will come across the table for where the value of these ratios is mentioned for some particular degrees.
 And based on this table you will be able to solve many trigonometric examples and problems.

 Six Trigonometric Functions

 The angles of sine, cosine, and tangent are the primary classification of functions of trigonometry.
 And the three functions which are cotangent, secant and cosecant can be derived from the primary functions.
 Basically, the other three functions are often used as compare to the primary trigonometric functions.
 Consider the following diagram as a reference for an explanation of these three primary functions.
 This diagram can be referred to as the sin-cos-tan triangle.
 We usually define the trigonometry with the help of the right-angled triangle.

 Sine function of an angle is the ratio between the opposite side length to that of the hypotenuse.
 From the above diagram, the value of sin will be:

 Cos of an angle is the ratio of the length of the adjacent side to the length of the hypotenuse.
 From the above diagram, the cos function will be derived as follows.

 - Cos a = Adjacent/Hypotenuse = AB/CA